 If you are determined to have the Home and Away functionality up and working, you might need to ditch the Hue App.
 At least this part of it, anyway.

 We’ve read countless reports from smart home users who just couldn’t get this feature working.
 With all of the different types of devices, apps, and updates, there are bound to be a few systems that Philips Hue doesn’t get around to optimizing.
 This means that somes users are going to have to get a little creative to get around this problem.
 One way you can accomplish this is by turning off the Home and Away feature in the Hue app.

 That’s right.
 Turning off Home and Away is the first step to getting it to work!
 Alexa, Homekit, and other smart home apps all have similar features to Hue’s Home and Away, after all.

-You can use apps like Alexa and Homekit to set a routine that mimics Hue’s Home and Away feature.
-This gives you all of the Home and Away functionality when you just can’t get the Hue app to work properly.
+You can use apps like Alexa and Homekit to set a routine that mimics Hue’s Home and Away feature – this feature is often called geofencing in other apps.
+Geofencing gives you all of the Home and Away functionality when you just can’t get the Hue app to work properly.

 The approach for doing this will vary depending on what smart home devices you have, however.
 For example, if you just had a smart speaker and nothing else, you’re unlikely to be able to set-up a routine to provide home and away-type control because you don’t have any devices that can detect when you’re coming home.

 However many smart door locks do provide this functionality, and then you can often create a routine to say “once the door lock detects I am home, turn on a light”.

 If you’re looking for another way to get around this problem, you can always try using a motion sensor to solve this problem.

 Try Using a Motion Sensor

 Being into smart home tech is all about being creative.
 You can optimize your home’s lighting for your lifestyle and add some flare along the way, but the real creativity starts when you put together your own smart routines and device networks.
 This is a basic guide on using smart motion sensors to mimic Home and Away features.